marcoso96/DeepOPT/paper.md

 3. High Throughput Tomography (HiTT).
 Projection data from a mosquito gut, osmium stained and resin embedded using a phase-contrast imaging platform for life-science samples on the EMBL beamline [@albers2024high].
 The HiTT dataset contains 1800 projections with 0.1 degrees interval with a size of 2048x1800 pixels each (0.65 μm per pixel).
 The projections were resampled to have a resolution of 512x510 pixels.

-In \autoref{fig:Figura2} we show examples of the projections used for the reconstruction process and a view of the 3D volume obtained using the plugin with the ToMoDL option.
+In \autoref{fig:Figura2} we show examples of the projections used for the reconstruction process and a view of the 3D volume obtained using the plugin with the ToMoDL option (projection images not shown).
 The volumes were fully rendered using in-built napari capabilities, allowing for a full integration on the data analysis workflow of the platform.

 ![\textbf{Reconstruction use cases}.
 Left panels: 2D reconstruction slices using undersampled data with FBP and ToMoDL methods (OPT, X-ray and synchrotron HiTT).
 In parenthesis, acceleration factor, degrees per step and rotational section acquisition).
 Right panels: 3D views of undersampled reconstructions.\label{fig:Figura2}](./napari-tomodl/figures/Figura2.pdf)